reframejs/reframe/readme.md

   />
 </p>

-Reframe is a collection of tools to build web apps.
+Reframe is a framework to build web apps.

-Being merely a collection of tools, you own your stack, you keep your freedom.
+Instead of being one big monolith,

-Reframe enables you to develop with the same guidance and as quickly as with classical frameworks while being able to replace rapid-prototyping tools with entreprise-grade tools as you scale.
+Reframe is merely a collection of tools and starters.

 &nbsp;